 Product manager or product marketing manager.
 Both use the term “product” in their titles, so both should be experts on the product.

-A sales person or sales engineer should feel comfortable contacting the product marketing manager for deep technical knowledge.
+A salesperson or sales engineer should feel comfortable contacting the product marketing manager for deep technical knowledge.
 Yet this is rarely the case: field people typically contact the product manager rather than the product marketing manager.
 Why?
 Often the product manager knows more about the technology—the product manager is the product expert—but titles should not use the term “product” unless the manager has expertise in a specific product or set of products.
 A product marketing manager needs deep product expertise to deliver the product to market, just as a product manager needs deep technical expertise to understand the markets’ requirements.

-Development manager.
-Who is expert on the program or program suite?
+Who is an expert on the program or program suite?
 Typically this is the development manager or development lead.
 As development managers, they are expert in the techniques and processes of development.
 The development manager often takes on many roles: expert on the product design and development process as well as managing the technical team assigned to build the product.
 As companies grow larger, some of the activities of the development manager are divvied out to project and program managers.

-Project manager.
 More and more, technical products companies are adding a project manager to their panoply of roles and there is much confusion about the role of the project manager versus the role of product manager.
 Is the product manager a peer or subordinate to the project manager?
 Using the “expert” approach, it again becomes more obvious: a project manager is an expert in projects.
 One definition of project management found on the web is this:

 Project management is the application of knowledge, skills, tools, and techniques to a broad range of activities in order to meet the requirements of a particular project.